jaywink/socialhome/README.md

 Edit any values necessary.
 By default the `SECRET_KEY` is empty.
 You MUST set something to it.
 We don't supply a default to force you to make it unique in your production app.

+When running `manage.py` commands, these environment variables will be automatically loaded.
+For other usage (like `py.test`), load the environment in your shell with:

+    export `cat env.local`

 #### Create a database

 If you changed the `DATABASE_URL` in the settings file, make sure to change the values in these commands accordingly.